HASwitchPlate/openHASP-docs/docs/commands.md

 !!! tip
+    Once these services are stopped, connection is lost/not possible to the plate through them.
+They can be started at any time by sending `service start` commands in through MQTT.
-    It's possible to create self-built binaries which have services stopped by default at boot, using [customization](compiling/customize.md).
+    It's possible to create self-built firmware binaries which have services stopped by default at boot, using [customization](compiling/customize.md).